-Technology: K-Star has a four-person technology team consisting of a dedicated manager and three staff to oversee data management needs, assist with software and hardware, and further build out the technology platform in coordination with KKR's corporate-level technology department and consultants.
-K-Star plans to expand the team this year by adding a developer and data engineer.
+Technology: K-Star has a dedicated technology manager and four-person technology staff to oversee data management, software and hardware needs, and further advance the technology platform in coordination with KKR's corporate-level technology department and consultants.
+K-Star plans to add a business analyst to the team this year as well.

-Legal: This department consists of a general counsel to identify and manage legal issues across K-Star, including transactional oversight.
-The general counsel's duties include overseeing K-Star's PSA abstraction process with external counsel, working with the operations and compliance team to draft/revise policies and procedures, advising asset managers and monitoring the status of pending cases, providing counsel to asset resolution credit committees, working with the operations team in transitioning special servicing assignments to K-Star, and managing vendor contracts, including the vetting and hiring of law firms in consultation with the special servicing team.
-This year, K-Star expects to hire a transaction analyst, who will report into the business lines with a dotted line to the general counsel's office, to support consent requests.
+Legal: This department consists of a general counsel and a transactional associate.
+The general counsel oversees all legal issues across K-Star, including transactional oversight.
+The general counsel's duties include overseeing the PSA abstraction process with external counsel, working with the compliance team to draft/revise policies and procedures, advising asset managers, monitoring the status of cases, and serving on K-Star's asset resolution credit committee as a nonvoting member.
+General counsel also works with the special servicing team to transition incoming special servicing assignments and manage law firms and other vendor contracts.
+The transactional associate, who has trained with the special servicing team to gain experience with borrower consents, facilitates the closure of these requests and provides other support to the general counsel and the special servicing team.
+K-Star expects to add another transactional associate this year to support the credit asset management team.

-Employee Hiring, Turnover, and Experience
+Employee Experience, Hiring, and Turnover

-Subsequent to KKR hiring K-Star's CEO and president to launch the platform in mid-2022, the Company has added more than 40 people, including all department heads, to cover all core CMBS special servicing and direct lending asset management functions.
-K-Star has recruited its management team from well-recognized CMBS special servicers and commercial real estate investment firms.
+As noted, the management team has predominantly been selected from well-recognized CMBS special servicers and commercial real estate investment firms.
 Many of the employees have joined K-Star from companies based or with an operations hub in the Dallas area.